sulcgroup/satassembly-pyrochlore/README.md

-# A repository of source code for "Inverse design of a pyrochlore lattice of DNA origami\\through model-driven experiments"
+# A repository of source code for: Inverse design of a pyrochlore lattice of DNA origami through model-driven experiments